Are Cotton T-Shirts Good for Workout? I Tested Them for 6 Months

 Is a cotton T-shirt good for workout?

-In my experience, cotton T-shirts for the spa feel nice and soft when dry, but can come heavy and counted down with sweat.
+In my experience, cotton T-shirts for the gym feel soft when dry but become heavy and soaked with sweat.
 Cotton t-shirts work well for low-intensity exertion.
 For exercises beyond a low-walk pace intensity, cotton isn’t a good choice.

 What t-shirt material is best for the gym?

-I frequently use synthetic filaments like polyester or nylon for humidity-wicking drill shirts.
+I use synthetic fabrics like polyester or nylon for moisture-wicking workout shirts.
 They dry quickly and make this card perfect.

 Do cotton t-shirts absorb sweat?

 Yes, they do.
-Sweat is more absorbed by cotton, which also takes longer to dry, and sweat makes the shirt feel wet and heavy.
+Cotton absorbs sweat and takes longer to dry, making the shirt feel wet and heavy.

 What is the best fabric for workout shirts?